BackReturn Home

 Easy Installation

-Here, we will give a simple step-by-step procedure for running LinuxMint (a very easy to use Distro derived from Ubuntu).
-This will let you try it out, and if you want, permanently install it over Microsoft Windows or some other OS.
+Here we will give a simple step-by-step procedure for running LinuxMint (a very easy to use Distro derived from Ubuntu).
+This will let us try it out, and if we want, permanently install it over Microsoft Windows or some other OS.
 If you are worried about accidentally deleting all of your files, then do all of this on a computer that you are NOT worried about wiping out.
 [Eli shows how to run a copy of Ubuntu inside of macOS using VirtualBox.
 This is another option for testing it out if you are hesitant to go through the process described below.]

 Step 1: Download the ISO of LinuxMint that looks interesting to you, whether it be "Cinnamon", "MATE", or "Xfce".
 [This determines the Desktop Environment.]
 If you are trying to install it on an older computer, use the Xfce edition.
 If this is not an issue, then it doesn't really matter which one you pick so long as it is compatible with your processor.
-If you are unsure if your processor is 32-bit or 64-bit, search for your computer model on the Internet to find out, or look at your system settings.
+If you are unsure if your processor is 32-bit or 64-bit, search for your computer model on The Internet to find out, or look at your system settings.

 Step 2: Verify the ISO to make sure that it is a legitimate (unhacked!) copy and will install properly.
 This is an important step.
 DO NOT skip it.
 If it checks out, then go to the next step.
 If it doesn't, re-download it and check it again.